Eva-Nour Repussard

 Strategic Stability | Nuclear Strategy | Emerging Technologies

-Eva-Nour Repussard is a Policy Fellow at BASIC, where they work on the Nuclear Responsibilities programme.
+Eva-Nour Repussard is a Policy Fellow at BASIC, where she works on the Nuclear Responsibilities programme.
 Prior to that, Eva-Nour was a Project and Research Assistant at SCRAP Weapons, co-coordinating the strategic stability project.

 Eva-Nour’s expertise is on strategic stability.
-They notably have spoken at NATO’s 5th Early-Career Nuclear Strategists Workshop, at the EU Non-Proliferation and Disarmament Conference (EUNPDC), at CSIS PONI Winter Conference, and at UK PONI Annual Conference on the cyber-nuclear nexus, and its threat to strategic stability and deterrence.
-They also have spoken at ISYP Third Nuclear Age Conference and at the EUNPDC Next Generation Workshop.
+She notably has spoken at NATO’s 5th Early-Career Nuclear Strategists Workshop, at the EU Non-Proliferation and Disarmament Conference (EUNPDC), at CSIS PONI Winter Conference, and at UK PONI Annual Conference on the cyber-nuclear nexus, and its threat to strategic stability and deterrence.
+She also has spoken at ISYP Third Nuclear Age Conference and at the EUNPDC Next Generation Workshop.

 Languages: English, French